mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 Table permissions control access and actions at the table level.

-- **Owner**: Each table has an owner who has full control over the table, including managing permissions, transferring ownership, and modifying the table's structure (such as adding, removing, or altering columns).
+- **Owner**: Each table has an owner who has administrative control over the table itself, including managing table-level permissions, transferring ownership, and modifying the table's structure (such as adding, removing, or altering columns).
 - **Granted Access**: Specific permissions can be granted to roles for various actions on the table.
-- **Transfer Ownership**: The current owner can transfer ownership to another role, granting them full administrative control over the table.
+- **Transfer Ownership**: The current owner can transfer ownership to another role, granting them administrative control over the table.

 For each table, the following permission levels can be granted:

 - **Read**: Allows the role to access the table and read records.
 - **Write**: Includes Read permissions and allows the role to insert, update, and delete records in the table.
 - **Custom**: Enables the granular setting of permissions beyond the predefined options.

+You can read more on custom permissions and the specific privileges that can be granted on the [PostgreSQL GRANT documentation](https://www.postgresql.org/docs/current/sql-grant.html).